LoopKit/loopdocs/docs/nightscout/loop-caregiver.md

 * On the Looper&#39; phone:
     * Tap on `Loop -> Settings -> Services -> Nightscout`
     * Tap on the `One-Time-Password` row to see the QR code
-    * !!! tip "Pro-tip"
+    !!! tip "Pro-tip"
-           Take a screenshot and store it on your computer.
+        Take a screenshot of the QR code and store it on your computer.

-           You can then add view the QR code in *<span translate="no">Loop Caregiver</span>* without bothering your Looper.
+        You can then add the QR code to *<span translate="no">Loop Caregiver</span>* without bothering your Looper.

+        * Keep the screenshot secure
+        * Do not share the QR screenshot when asking for help

 * On the <span translate="no">Loop Caregiver</span>&#39; phone:
     * Tap on `<span translate="no">Loop Caregiver</span> -> Settings`
     * Tap on the plus sign :material-plus-thick: to add a Looper